Symposium at Goethe-Institut Athen

 Iwona Janicka is Research Team Leader at the Center for Environmental and Technology Ethics – Prague (CETE-P) and Senior Researcher at the Institute of Philosophy of the Czech Academy of Sciences.
 She is the author of Theorizing Contemporary Anarchism.
 Solidarity, Mimesis and Radical Social Change (Bloomsbury Academic, 2017).
 Her work has been published in journals such as Theory, Culture & Society, Philosophy Today, Textual Practice and SubStance.

 Jussi Parikka is Professor in Digital Aesthetics and Culture at Aarhus University, where he leads the Digital Aesthetics Research Centre and co-directs the Environmental Media and Aesthetics research program.
-He is also Visiting Professor at Winchester School of Art (University of Southampton) and at FAMU, Academy of Performing Arts in Prague, and was elected a member of the Academia Europaea in 2021.
+He is also Visiting Professor at Winchester School of Art (University of Southampton).
 Parikka’s work examines the material foundations of digital culture, for example, the ecological and geological entanglements of media technologies.
 He is the author of Insect Media: An Archaeology of Animals and Technology (2010), A Geology of Media (2015), and Living Surfaces: Images, Plants, and Environments of Media (2024), co-authored with Abelardo Gil-Fournie).
 Parikka’s scholarship pioneered the concept of “media geology,” tracing how rare earth minerals, electronic waste, and planetary extraction processes are integral to understanding contemporary media ecologies.
 His more recent work addresses environmental media, visual culture, and the material relations between media, data, and natural worlds.

 Luke Rendell is Reader in Biology at the University of St Andrews, where he is affiliated with the Scottish Oceans Institute, Sea Mammal Research Unit, the Centre for Social Learning and Cognitive Evolution, and the Institute of Behavioural and Neural Sciences.
 He is also a founder and co-investigator of the Dominica Sperm Whale Project.
 A leading researcher in marine mammal communication and culture, Rendell's work explores the evolution of learning, behavior, and communication, with particular focus on cetacean cultural transmission and vocal dialects.
 Together with Hal Whitehead, he is co-author of The Cultural Lives of Whales and Dolphins (2015), which demonstrates the existence of cultural evolution in non-human species, particularly sperm whales, including the discovery of vocal clans and culturally distinct behaviors that are socially learned and transmitted.
 Rendell’s recent work addresses the integration of cultural dimensions in sperm whale conservation, examining how social learning and cultural transmission interact with anthropogenic threats and climate change in shaping cetacean populations and informing conservation strategies.